jessicachitkuer/sovereign-risk-argentina/README.md

-## Sovereign Credit Risk Analysis: Argentina
+# Sovereign Risk Analysis: Argentina

-An in-depth analysis of Argentina’s sovereign credit risk and financial sector fragility, completed as a final project for NYU Stern’s Credit Risk & Bankruptcy course (taught by Professor Viral Acharya, former Deputy Governor of the Reserve Bank of India).

-This project explores the structural vulnerabilities of Argentina’s economy through the lens of sovereign risk, banking sector exposure, and macro-financial instability.
+A market-based analysis of sovereign credit risk and financial system fragility, using Argentina as a case study to examine how risk is priced, transmitted, and amplified across financial markets.

+### Overview
+This project analyzes Argentina’s sovereign risk through credit market signals (CDS, bond yields), macroeconomic data, and financial sector structure.

+It focuses on how sovereign risk is priced in real time, how it propagates through the banking system, and how feedback loops can amplify instability.

-### Key themes:
+### Key Insights

-• Sovereign default risk and market-implied probabilities
-• CDS spreads, bond yields, and yield curve inversion
+• Market pricing implies elevated default risk, with long-dated debt reflecting probabilities as high as ~72%
-• The sovereign-bank “doom loop” and systemic risk transmission
+• Yield curve inversion reflects acute short-term liquidity and rollover risk
+• >40% of bank assets are concentrated in sovereign debt, reinforcing systemic fragility
-• Dollarization and currency mismatch in financial institutions
+• High dollarization weakens monetary policy transmission and introduces FX mismatch risk

-• IMF intervention and macro stabilization challenges
+### Visual Highlights
+(Coming Soon)

+---

 ### Modeling & Methodology

-This analysis combines market-based credit modeling with macro-financial data to assess sovereign and banking sector risk.
+This project translates market signals into a structured sovereign risk framework.

-• Constructed sovereign credit profiles using bond pricing, yield curve analysis, and CDS-implied default probabilities
+• Constructed credit profiles using bond pricing, CDS spreads, and yield curve analysis
-• Modeled expected loss and default risk using market-implied signals (CDS spreads, Z-spreads, bond discounts)
+• Modeled default probabilities and expected loss using market-implied data
-• Analyzed CDS–bond basis dislocations to identify periods of market stress and pricing inefficiencies
+• Analyzed CDS–bond basis dislocations to identify pricing inefficiencies
-• Evaluated banking sector fragility through balance sheet composition, sovereign exposure, and SRISK metrics
+• Evaluated systemic risk using SRISK and banking sector balance sheet exposure
-• Performed scenario analysis on FX shocks, liquidity stress, and sovereign restructuring outcomes
+• Performed scenario analysis on FX shocks, liquidity stress, and sovereign restructuring

 ### Data Sources & Tools

-• Bloomberg Terminal (bond yields, sovereign debt data, CDS spreads, Z-spreads, market pricing)
+• Bloomberg Terminal
-• Refinitiv Eikon (CDS data and term structure analysis)
+• Refinitiv Eikon
-• NYU Stern V-Lab (SRISK and systemic risk metrics)
+• NYU Stern V-Lab (SRISK)
-• IMF, World Bank, and Central Bank of Argentina datasets (macroeconomic indicators, reserves, inflation, GDP)
+• IMF, World Bank, Central Bank of Argentina
-• Python and Excel for data structuring, modeling, and scenario analysis
+• Python (pandas, numpy), Excel

 ### Why this matters

-Sovereign credit risk is increasingly central to global financial stability.
-As advanced economies face rising debt burdens, persistent deficits, and higher-for-longer interest rates, markets are beginning to reprice sovereign risk in ways that were largely absent in the post-2008 era.
+Sovereign credit risk is becoming increasingly central to global financial markets.

+As advanced economies face rising debt levels and higher interest rates, even small shifts in sovereign risk perception can impact asset pricing, liquidity, and financial stability.
-The United States, long considered the global risk-free benchmark, now sits at the center of this shift.
-Treasury supply is expanding, fiscal deficits remain elevated, and even small changes in perceived creditworthiness or liquidity conditions have system-wide implications across global markets.
-When the “risk-free rate” itself becomes a subject of scrutiny, the foundations of asset pricing, collateral frameworks, and financial intermediation begin to shift.

-Argentina provides a critical case study in what happens when sovereign credibility erodes.
-While the U.S. is far from Argentina, the underlying mechanisms — fiscal imbalance, monetary constraints, market-implied default risk, and the feedback loop between sovereigns and financial institutions — follow the same structural logic, just at different magnitudes and time horizons.

-This analysis is therefore not just about Argentina.
-It is about understanding how sovereign risk propagates through financial systems, how markets price that risk in real time, and how quickly confidence can deteriorate once key thresholds are crossed.
-In a world where sovereign balance sheets are increasingly stretched, these dynamics are becoming more relevant.
+Argentina provides a compressed case study of these dynamics — illustrating how sovereign stress emerges, how it is priced, and how it transmits through financial institutions.

+Understanding these mechanisms is critical in a world where sovereign balance sheets are increasingly stretched.

+---

+## Files
+(Coming soon)